yoginderbagga/90DaysOfDevOps/2026/day-50/kubernetes-fundamentals.md

 2. Who build the Kubernetes platform and what was the reason to build it

+Kubernetes is an open source system for automating the deployment, scaling and managing the containerized applications.
+As you know, container helps in bundle and running the application.
+In a production environment, when the number of containers grow it becomes difficult to manage them when the application is live and you need to ensure no downtime.
+For example, if container goes down, and immediately another container needs to start, doing this manually is not the right approach.
+How about having a system which can handle this automatically?
+So Kubernetes handle the scaling of the application containers, managing the failovers and much more.

 ## Task 2: Draw the Kubernetes Architecture

 ### Control Plane (Master Node):